2D score based estimation of heterogeneous treatment effects: Experiments

 \subsection{Simulated Data}

 We first examine on the following simulated data sets under six different data generation mechanisms.
-We get insights from the simulation study in \citet{Leacy14} for the models considered in Scenarios 1-4.
-The propensity score and outcome (prognosis) models in Scenarios 1 and 4 are characterized by additivity and linearity (main effects only), but with different piecewise constant structures in the true treatment effects over a 2d grid of the two scores.
-We add non-additivity and non-linear terms to both propensity and prognosis models in Scenarios 2 and 3.
+We get insights from the simulation study in \citet{Leacy14} for the models considered in Scenarios 1-3.
+The propensity score and outcome (prognosis) models in Scenarios 1 and 3 are characterized by additivity and linearity (main effects only), but with different piecewise constant structures in the true treatment effects over a 2d grid of the two scores.
+We add non-additivity and non-linear terms to both propensity and prognosis models in Scenarios 2.
 In other words, both propensity and prognostic scores are expected to be misspecified in these two models if we apply generalized linear models directly in estimation.
-Scenario 5 comes from \citet{Abadie18}, with a constant treatment effect over all observations.
-Scenario 6 is considered in \citet{Wager18} (see Equation 27 there), in which the propensity model follows a continuous distribution instead of a linear structure.
+Scenario 4 comes from \citet{Abadie18}, with a constant treatment effect over all observations.
+Scenario 5 is modified from \citet{Wager18} (see Equation 27 there), in which the propensity model follows a continuous distribution instead of a linear structure.
+In addition, the true treatment effect is not a function of propensity and prognostic scores.
+In Scenario 6, we break the mold assumption of nicely delineated subgroups in treatment effects over 2d space of the two scores, and use a smooth function instead.
 A high-dimensional setting ($d >> n$) is examined in Scenario 7, where the generative model inherits from Scenario 1.
+We also include a table summarizing all simulation scenarios in Appendix \ref{appB} to help the audience interpret the result of the simulation study more readily.

 We first introduce some notations used in the experiments: the sample size $n$, the ambient dimension $d$, as well as the following functions: